Australia's Population Growth is Extraordinary – and Hard to Justify

 Known Demand Is Not an Excuse for Supply Failure

-A well-functioning market anticipates and responds to known, consistent, foreseeable demand.
-Australian population growth has been exactly that – visible for thirty years, consistent in direction if variable in pace, and extensively modelled and projected by government agencies throughout.
+A well-functioning market anticipates and responds to known, foreseeable demand.
+Australian population growth has been exactly that – visible for thirty years, rising to the top of its historical band since the mid-2000s, and extensively modelled and projected by government agencies throughout.

 The post-COVID acceleration is real – the charts show it clearly, and it did contribute to the acute rental crisis of 2022-23.
-But that spike sits on top of a structural failure that predates it by decades.
-Even without the post-COVID surge, Australian housing supply was not keeping pace.
+But that spike sits on top of a supply side that was already slow to respond, well before the surge arrived.
+Even without the post-COVID surge, Australian housing supply struggled to lift when demand rose.

-If demand has been signalled clearly for decades and supply has not kept up, that is not a demand problem.
-That is a supply failure.
+When demand rose to its recent highs, supply could not lift to meet it.
+That is not a demand problem.
+It is a supply failure.
 Immigration contributes to demand pressures, but it does not explain why supply failed to respond.
 In a functioning market, that demand would have been met with higher supply rather than higher prices.

 The analogy is simple: if a city consistently can't build enough supermarkets despite decades of population growth, you don't blame the people for eating food.
 You ask why nobody can get a planning permit.